 DID YOU KNOW?

 Non-compliance with training or training record keeping is the most identified deficiency during a PHMSA Inspection?
 You can avoid possible fines and increase your compliance by taking the time to develop a comprehensive training plan and document all of your required training.
 DOT requires the five following training categories:

-- General Awareness
+- ♦ General Awareness

-- Function-Specific
+- ♦ Function Specific

-- Safety Training
+- ♦ Safety Training

-- Security Awareness
+- ♦ Security Awareness

-- In-Depth Security Training
+- ♦ In-Depth Security Training

-The first four categories listed above are required for all shippers of hazmat as applicable.
-Indepth security is for shippers who hold and maintain a Security Plan as required by 49 CFR 172.800.
+The first four categories listed above are required for all shippers of hazmat, as applicable.
+In-depth security is for shippers who hold and maintain a Security Plan as required by 49 CFR 172.800.
 Please read 49 CFR 172.704 thoroughly to ensure you are or stay compliant with the training requirements.

-Flying Over the Pacific Contributed by Michael Burdick, FAA Air travel in the Pacific Basin is a vital link for commerce and tourism.
-Air is the quickest way for people in the islands to receive vital goods, lifesaving medicines, food, and even the basic necessities that people on the mainland take for granted.
+Alaska Flying - Be a Prudent Passenger Air travel in Alaska is a vital link for commerce and tourism, and also the quickest way for residents to receive vital goods, lifesaving medicines, food, and even the basic necessities that those in the lower forty-eight take for granted.
 These goods often must arrive via air, as vessels are not the most expedient method when goods are needed quickly.
-Did you know that more than three millions pounds of air cargo traveled between Honolulu and Pago Pago in 2011 alone?
-As a result of the long distances traveled over the Pacific, the world of hazmat traveling via air presents special challenges.
-If you are traveling to visit family and friends, or you're on the mainland and buying needed items cheaper/easier to obtain off island, check out the following links that will assist you in determining the limitations on what you are allowed to travel with to reduce the chances of tangling with the Transportation Security Agency or the Federal Aviation Administration for "hazmat violations."
+Because of the long distances required flying to, from, and around Alaska, hazmat traveling via air presents its special challenges.
+Whether you are traveling to visit family and friends during that much-needed winter break, or transporting items from the lower forty-eight as items may be cheaper/easier to obtain, check out the following links that will assist you in determining the limitations on what you are allowed to travel with to reduce the chances of tangling with the Transportation Security Agency (TSA) or the Federal Aviation Administration (FAA) for "hazmat violations."
 You can be fined for checking or carrying on-board hazmat-even if you "didn't know."
-Remember, these limits are in place to keep your flight safe, so be sure to check both the TSA and FAA websites to help you determine if you're bringing regulated hazmat or an item of security interest.
+Remember, these limits are in place to keep your flight safe, so be sure to check both the TSA and FAA websites to help you determine if you're attempting to travel with regulated hazmat or an item of security interest.
 Also, don't forget to check with your servicing airline, as they can impose even stricter standards.
-The benefits of researching your items prior to your flight are enormous, as there is nowhere to land safely in the middle of the Pacific.
+The benefits of researching your items prior to your flight are enormous, as there are few safe places to land during an air travel emergency.
 Some of the biggest challenges in keeping air travel safe are now focused on lithium batteries.
 These batteries are amazingly powerful and are now used in everything from surfboards, skateboards, to dive lamps, and even baby carriages.
 If you are transporting items containing lithium batteries, or batteries alone, ensure you are aware of the limits and requirements for safe transport of these items.
-There have been several air crashes involving lithium batteries, so the dangers are real.
-With proper preparation and handling, hazardous items-including batteriescan be transported safely; however, training is essential and required.
-At the FAA, we partner with PHMSA to ensure that air travel remains the safest way to transport yourself, your loved ones, and needed items not just to the islands of the Pacific, but throughout the world.
-Help PHMSA keep transportation safe for all of us.
+There have been several fatal air crashes involving lithium batteries, so the dangers are real.
+With proper preparation and handling, hazardous items-including batteries-can be transported safely; however, training is essential and required.
+DOT's FAA partners with PHMSA to ensure that air travel remains the safest way to transport yourself, your loved ones, and needed items not just to remote areas of Alaska, but throughout the world.
+Please help PHMSA keep transportation safe for all of us.

-conducting inspections, enforcement, and outreach assistance.
+commerce (other than bulk transportation onboard vessels).
+This is carried out by conducting inspections, enforcement, and outreach assistance.
 The graphic below illustrates PHMSA's regions.
 Note, the Western Region is the largest, geographically, and offers two outreach personnel: